WHAT IS STICKLER SYNDROME?

-Stickler syndrome is a progressive genetic disorder of connective tissue throughout the body.
-The condition was first described by Dr. Gunnar B. Stickler in 1965 and was originally called "Hereditary Progressive Arthro-ophthalmopathy" because of its tendency to affect the joints and the eyes.
+Stickler syndrome is an inherited medical problem (runs in families) with the connective tissue throughout the body.
+It is present since birth and gets worse throughout life.
+This condition was first described by Dr. Gunnar B. Stickler in 1965 and was originally called "Hereditary Progressive Arthro-ophthalmopathy" because often affects the joints and the eyes.

-Extreme myopia (nearsightedness) is one of the earliest and most characteristic signs of Stickler Syndrome.
-The associated thin peripheral retina can lead to retinal breaks, holes, and retinal detachment and scarring which can permanently reduce vision.
-Cataracts (clouding of the lens in the eye) can reduce vision, and typically occur at a younger age in individuals with Stickler Syndrome.
+Very large amounts of myopia (nearsightedness) is one of the earliest classic signs of Stickler Syndrome.
+When the eye has a lot of myopia, the retina (inner lining of the back wall of the eye) is very thin and at risk for breaks, holes, retinal detachment and retinal scarring which can cause permanent blurry vision.
+Cataracts (clouding of the lens in the eye) can cause blurry vision as well, and can happen at a young age in people with Stickler Syndrome.

 A group of face and jaw problems, called Pierre Robin sequence, is also common in people with Stickler Syndrome.
 Pierre Robin sequence includes cleft palate (problem with development of the roof of the mouth), a large tongue (macroglossia), and a small lower jaw (micrognathia).

 WHAT CAUSES STICKLER SYNDROME?

 Stickler Syndrome is usually caused by a mutation in the Type II pro-collagen (COL2A1) gene, although other gene mutations have also been linked with Stickler Syndrome.
 These mutations cause problems in how connective tissue (collagen) is made throughout the body.
 This collagen problem leads to the different signs in the body for Stickler Syndrome, as mentioned above.

 The gene mutations that cause Stickler syndrome are often inherited (run in families) but some can happen sporadically (on their own without a family history).